linode/docs/docs/guides/websites/cms/wordpress/install-wordpress-ubuntu-18-04/index.md

     The first command will output your short hostname; the second, your fully-qualified domain name (FQDN).

--   Configure a [LAMP](/docs/web-servers/lamp/install-lamp-stack-on-ubuntu-18-04/) or [LEMP](/docs/web-servers/lemp/how-to-install-a-lemp-server-on-ubuntu-18-04/) web stack.
+-   Configure a [LAMP](/docs/web-servers/lamp/install-lamp-stack-on-ubuntu-18-04/) or [LEMP](/docs/web-servers/lemp/how-to-install-a-lemp-server-on-ubuntu-18-04/) web stack on your Ubuntu 18.04 installation.

 -   If you're running NGINX, edit the `location /` block of your configuration to set `index.php` as an index for the site: